TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 * **ACTIVE LEARNING**: A process whereby learners are actively engaged in the learning process, rather than "passively" absorbing lectures.
 Active learning involves reading, writing, discussion, and engagement in solving problems, analysis, synthesis, and evaluation.
 Active learning often involves cooperative learning (from the [Glossary of education terms on Wikipedia](https://en.wikipedia.org/wiki/Glossary_of_education_terms)).
 * **ASYNCHRONOUS LEARNING**: When learners participate in an online learning course at different times.
 This might also be called eLearning or web-based training (WBT).
 Asynchronous learning allows learners to go through a course at their own pace and on their own schedule.
 * **BLENDED LEARNING or HYBRID LEARNING**: It is an instructional approach that includes a combination of online and in-person learning activities.
 For example, students can complete online self-paced assignments by a certain date and then meet on-site or online for additional learning activities.
+* **COGNITION**: "The mental action or process of acquiring knowledge and understanding through thought, experience, and the senses." (from the Oxford dictionary).
+Cognition encompasses processes such as knowledge, attention, memory and working memory, judgment and evaluation, reasoning and "computation", problem solving and decision making, comprehension and production of language, etc. Human cognition is conscious and unconscious, concrete or abstract, as well as intuitive (like knowledge of a language) and conceptual (like a model of a language).
+Cognitive processes use existing knowledge and generate new knowledge. ([For more see Wikipedia](https://en.wikipedia.org/wiki/Cognition))
 * **COURSEWARE**: Courseware refers to any instructional software that is delivered on a computer.
 * **DISTANCE EDUCATION or DISTANCE LEARNING**: Distance Education/Learning occurs when students and their instructors are in different geographical locations and the instruction occurs on an electronic device, such as a computer or mobile phone.
 The learning can occur in a synchronous environment, in which all participants are connected at the same time or in an asynchronous environment, when participants are engaged in learning at different times.
 * **eLEARNING**:eLearning (short for electronic learning) is an umbrella term that refers to all types of training, education and instruction that occurs on a digital medium, like a computer or mobile phone.
 The term evolved from Enhanced Learning which was actually more encompassing and acccurate.